 - Design and quality from the septic tank.
-The location, condition from soil around, and the installation will attribute to the lifespan of your septic system, include the septic tank.
+The location, condition from soil around, and the installation will attribute to your septic system’s lifespan, including the septic tank.
 The overly wet location or the one prone to flooding can impact clogging into the leach field.
-When the soil condition is poor, as high water or surface of water drainage into the leach field also threaten the septic tank lifespan.
+When the soil condition is poor, the leach field’s high water or surface drainage also threatens the septic tank lifespan.
 The worst, poor installation of septic tank installation will negatively affect the lifespan of the septic tank.

 - Septic tank material.
 Septic tank that made from concrete, fiberglass, and plastic can last into 40 years more.
 The steel tank can rust sooner than you expect.

-• Workload system from the septic tank.
+- Workload system from the septic tank.
 In general, the septic system’s overall workload and the leach field will affect how the septic tank will last.

 - What goes toward to septic system?
 By flushing only water and waste and avoid chemicals and non-biodegradable material can reduce the waste build-up amount inside of your septic tank and make it last longer.

 - The septic tank pumping and maintaining.
 Get routines maintenance to prevent it from building up and preventing it from clogged into your septic system.
 Get regular inspection while pumping out the septic system will add how long a septic system lasts because the professional can detect any minor when it appears.